 As a result, the original valve supplied by Precision Machine has been in service for more than a year, with no repairs required to date.
 “We did, however, upgrade to Inpro seal, but”, Dan pointed out, “by changing from monthly teardown for maintenance with the old valves to running more than a year with no service problems concerning the Precision Valve, we saved considerable time and money.”

-“Another advantage in preventative maintenance is the fact that with Precision’s valve the bearing s are greasable, something that you don’t get with other manufacturers’’ rotary valves, “Dan added.
+“Another advantage in preventative maintenance is the fact that with Precision’s valve the bearings are greasable, something that you don’t get with other manufacturers’’ rotary valves, “Dan added.

 Since the initial PMV rotary valve was purchased, Lance Private Brands has installed three other Precision valves that also meter sugar.
-Dan is considering installing Precision Valves when the rotary valves that handle starch and flour need to replaced.
+Dan is considering installing Precision Valves when the rotary valves that handle starch and flour need to replace.
 “Working with Precision Machine has been a great experience,” concludes Dan.
 “Precision’s designs have made the problems that we have been experiencing with other rotary valve manufacturers just go away.”